AML: suspicious activity reporting and ML offencesSalvus Team

 – a transaction settlement is requested by a third person,

 – the investor seems uninterested in the usual decisions about the investment accounts, such as fees, commissions, margins,

-– the investor intend to liquidate large positions through a series of small transactions,
+– the investor intends to liquidate large positions through a series of small transactions,

-– the investor deposits cash, money orders, traveller’s checks or cashier’s checks in amounts under the reporting threshold to fund an investment account,
+– the investor deposits cash, money orders, traveller’s cheques or cashier’s cheques in amounts under the reporting threshold to fund an investment account,

 – a student or a person without financial background exchanges large sums of money,

 – transactions in high-risk jurisdictions or secrecy off-shore tax heavens,

 – an employee frequently overrides internal controls, an established approval procedure and circumvents policies,

 – an employee assists on transactions where the identity of the ultimate beneficiary or counterparty is undisclosed,